 The following diagram shows the structure of a TALEN.
-The DNA binding domain of TALEN is composed of DNA binding units (repeat variable di-residues or RVDs) that each individually recognize a single base pair, and that are assembled to collectively recognize a DNA sequence.
-The specificity of this RVD single base pair recognition is mediated by two of the amino-acids in the RVD (NN, NI, NG, or HD), the RVDs that directly interact with the base of the DNA.
+The DNA binding domain of TALEN is composed of DNA binding units that individually recognize a single base pair, and that are assembled to collectively recognize a DNA sequence.
+The specificity of this single base pair recognition is mediated by two of the amino-acids (repeat variable diresidues or RVDs) within each DNA binding units.
+RVDs (NN, NI, NG, HD, or others) directly interact with the base of the DNA.